Canola Council President Visits China With PM

 “Although formal trade negotiations have not started yet, we appreciate the Government of Canada’s commitment to positive China-Canada trade relations,” says Everson.
 “China is a very important export market for Canadian canola, with significant potential for growth.”

-Jim Everson took part in a roundtable with the Prime Minister and had the opportunity to meet with government officials to advocate for a more a stable and predictable trade environment.
+Jim Everson took part in a roundtable with the Prime Minister and had the opportunity to meet with government officials to advocate for a more stable and predictable trade environment.

 “We are thankful for the efforts made by Prime Minister Justin Trudeau, International Trade Minister François-Phillipe Champagne and Agriculture and Agri-Food Minister Lawrence MacAulay to advance canola priorities,” he commented.
 “We’re hopeful their interventions will soon lead to lower tariffs and new seed innovation being adopted in Canada.”